-Nominations: Any academic institution, private or public organization, or governmental unit may submit a nomination for the World Food Prize.
+- Any academic institution, private or public organization, or governmental unit may submit a nomination for the World Food Prize.
+Nominate a colleague.

-Applications: First step is Letter of Intent describing project and rationale; candidates invited to apply are then notified and given further information.
+- The first step is submitting a Letter of Intent describing the project and rationale.
+Candidates invited to apply are then notified and given further information.

-Timeline: Letter of intent submission due in September; candidates invited to apply in December; award announcements in July.
+- Letters of intent are due in September.
+Candidates invited to apply in December and award are announced in July.